-Scenario: You have seen GDN Remarketing struggling lately.
+Scenario: You have seen your Google Ads Display Network (GDN) Remarketing campaigns struggling lately.
 I mean, it seems to be spending well (even too much maybe), but in some weird ad groups with oddly specific audiences set.
 Alarmingly, your CPA or ROAS has been worse since it started spending more and you haven’t been able to figure out why.

 Does this scenario ring a bell?
 Even if it doesn’t, I’d suggest you cautiously read the following because this impacts all accounts.

-If you have been running existing audiences, it appears to us that sometime in the last few months (we observed a spend surge on July 27 as the earliest in our account so far, but have heard of earlier dates from others since releasing this post) Google surged spend to existing GDN Ad Groups with an automated audience setting that finds people beyond your set audiences and allows your ads to show to them as well.
+If you have been running existing audiences, it appears to us that sometime in the last few months (we observed a spend surge on July 27 as the earliest in our account so far, but have heard of earlier dates from others since releasing this post) Google surged spend to existing GDN Ad Groups with an automatic targeting audience setting that finds users beyond your set audiences shows ads to them as well.

 The Setting That Has Been, But Now Is

-A WORD OF CAUTION: this has always been a Targeting Setting available when you create an audience, but we are now seeing this setting switched to audience expansion on older audiences that were in place before that audience setting came into being.
+A WORD OF CAUTION: the Display Targeting Expansion Setting is not new, but we are now seeing this setting switched to audience expansion on older audiences that were in place before that audience setting came into being.
 Again, it appears that the end of July was when something was changed (either in algorithm to more aggressively target expanded audiences. or in importing older ad groups into this setting… we’re unsure) as we saw certain ad groups surge with no other changes until we discovered the setting.

-That’s why this is so sneaky, the only way you can find it after the fact is in the Ad Group Settings, by clicking on the little Audience link (see screenshots below).
+That’s why this is so sneaky, the only way you can find it after the fact is in the Ad Group Settings, by clicking on the small Audience link (see screenshots below).

 It Can Be Difficult to Catch a Spend Surge From This